11'6" x 8'11"

 New Rugs Are Of The Highest Quality In Its Category And Are Handpicked Overseas By The Bashir Family

-Ziegler (Zeigler) is a term used to describe carpets produced by the late 19th century Anglo-Swiss firm: Ziegler & Company or it is a term used when describing carpets that are made with similar designs and color combinations used by the late firm.
-Rugs containing this design are sometimes known as Chobi rugs (which translates to wood in Farsi, a reference to their natural colour created by the vegetable dye) or Peshawar rugs (Peshawar is a city in Pakistan known for mass producing this type of design).
-Most new Ziegler designs are crafted in Afghanistan or in Pakistan by Afghan refugees and contain bold floral patterns.
+Ziegler, also spelled Zeigler, is a term used to describe carpets produced by the late 19th century Anglo-Swiss firm: Ziegler & Company or it is a term used when describing carpets that are made with similar designs and color combinations used by the late firm.
+Rugs containing this design are sometimes known as Chobi rugs (which translates to wood in Farsi, a reference to their natural color created by vegetable dyes) or Peshawar rugs (a city in Pakistan known for mass producing this type of design).
+Most new Ziegler design rugs are crafted in Afghanistan or in Pakistan by Afghan refugees and contain bold floral patterns.
 They are made with vegetable dyes and their knot count generally varies from 80 to 120 KPSI (Knots Per Square Inch).
-The carpets wool is of high quality: either hand-spun Ghazni wool or Himalayan wool making its structure very durable.
-Much like sodas tasting like Coca-cola being called Coke regardless of their brand, Ziegler design carpets are known as Ziegler even though they are not made by Ziegler & Co.
+The carpets wool is of high quality: either hand-spun Ghazni wool or Himalayan wool making its pile very durable.
+Much like sodas tasting like Coca-cola being called Coke regardless of their brand, Ziegler design carpets are known as Ziegler even though they may not be produced by Ziegler & Co.
 Depending on whom you ask, they can sometimes be regarded as Sultanabad carpets because Ziegler & Co had workshops spread throughout the Sultanabad district of Iran.
-A Brief History of Afghan Carpets